-Wanting to take some time off and re-energize after the sale of the winery and health issues, one would have not thought twice if Jean-Noel would have wanted to spend some time on a deserted island relaxing on the beach.
-Rather he headed to India where he spent a number of months on a spiritual trek mainly walking and also bicycling over 2000 miles from the south to the northern part of the country.
+Wanting to take some time off and re-energize after the sale of the winery and health issues, one would have not thought twice if Jean-Noel would have wanted to spend some time on a tropical island relaxing on the beach with a bottle of rum in hand (perhaps an island like Young Island in St. Vincent & the Grenadines in the southern Caribbean).
+Rather, he opted for the sensory excitement of India, where he spent a number of months on a spiritual trek mainly walking and also bicycling over 2000 miles from the south to the northern part of the country.

 Today Jean-Noel is their “wine stylist” – while one of their long time winemakers is in charge of the day to day activities.
 Jean-Noel takes a minimalist approach to their wines – using natural yeasts for fermentation, focusing on mountain vineyards that develop great natural accidity and showcase where the wines originate from – highlighting the fruit rather than oak.
 The focus of Chateau Potelle is to create wines that are age worthy, continue to develop additional complexities and nuances over the years and very importantly -are food friendly.